squigglykip/Script-Task-Scheduler/README.md

    ```

 - `name`: A descriptive name for your task
-- `interpreter`: The program to run the script (e.g., "python", "node", "cmd", "powershell")
+- `interpreter`: The programme to run the script (e.g., "python", "node", "cmd", "powershell")
 - `script_path`: Full path to the script (use forward slashes)
 - `time`: 24-hour format (e.g., "09:00" for 9 AM, "23:00" for 11 PM)